 DBCT Management must use reasonable endeavours to implement any recommendations made by the Auditor in the audit report or any other letters or reports provided in accordance with Section 9.7(c)(10) (except to the extent the non-implementation is approved by the QCA) as soon as reasonably practicable after the documents are provided by the Auditor; and

-DBCT Management must use reasonable endeavours to comply with any direction of the QCA in relation to matters arising from the audit report as soon as reasonably practicable.
+DBCT Management must comply with any direction of the QCA in relation to matters arising from the audit report as soon as reasonably practicable.

-The QCA will accept that the costs of an audit conducted by DBCT Management in accordance with this Section 9.7 are prudent and will include them into the regulated asset base9.
+The QCA will accept that the costs of an audit conducted by DBCT Management in accordance with this Section 9.7 are prudent, except where an audit finds that DBCT Management (or a Brookfield Group member, as applicable) has not complied with this Section 9).

 Compliance of the Brookfield Group